 - Cool the veg.
 Transfer the vegetables to a bowl and cover tightly with plastic wrap.
 Set aside at room temp – or chill in the fridge – until they’re cool enough to handle.
 (Covering the bowl with plastic traps the steam, making the veg easier to peel later.)

 - Peel the veg.
 When cool enough to handle, peel the skins off the roasted vegetables and discard, along with the tops.
 Split open the peppers and discard the ribs and seeds.
-Firmly squeeze the eggplant flesh with your hands and discard the excess liquid.
+Firmly squeeze the eggplant flesh over the sink with your hands and discard the excess liquid.

 - Finish the caviar.
 Place the eggplants and peppers in a food processor and puree until smooth (alternatively, chop them very finely).
 Transfer the puree to the bowl with the tomatoes and add the onion, parsley, garlic, vinegar, sunflower oil, salt, and pepper.
 Stir to combine.
 Taste and adjust the seasonings, if needed.